 If you want a break from the urban part of Belgrade and you need some fresh breath in nature and a stunning aerial view of Serbia’s capital and its outskirts, then, this is the perfect place to start with!
 The Avala Tower provides you the chance to admire the panoramic view of a part of the wonderful Serbian landscape around the Avala hill, as well as to enjoy the adrenalin produced by the intriguing top of the Tower itself.
 If you still have free time while you’re in Belgrade, go ahead and visit this gem.

 Suggested Tour: Belgrade to Oplenac & Avala Mountain – Half-Day Excursion

-If you want some mindblowing art, Museum of Illusions is the place to be.
+If you want some mind-blowing art, the Museum of Illusions is the place to be.
 It is both entertaining and educational.
 There are numerous opportunities for taking memorable photographs.
 It’s fun not only for the kids but also for adults.
-The museum is well provisioned, with almost every example of baffling, mind-boggling and stupefying illusion your brain can’t process and confuse you with.
+The museum is well provisioned, with almost every example of baffling, mind-boggling, and stupefying illusion your brain can’t process and confuse you with.
 There are explanations available in Serbian and English that will inform you of everything about these illusions.
-Going here at the Museum of Illusions is very fun and interesting, you can take photos and videos, and just have a great experience!
+Going here to the Museum of Illusions is very fun and interesting, you can take photos and videos, and just have a great experience!